Executive Assistant – aka my Dad

 My sister Kaila and her husband Chris worked on the design of the book.
 We wanted it to be very visual so it would help me remember the stories I talk about.
 We asked our friends to illustrate divider pages for the chapters to guide me through when one chapter begins and one ends.
 We included small pictures throughout the text to help me follow along.
-In the end my book turned out to look like how I would like to read books.
+In the end my book turned out to how I would like to read books, with lots of visuals.

-I have learned a lot while making this book.
-I learned that not only is it okay to ask for help, but you can achieve much more than you'd imagine when people work together.
+I have learned so much while making this book.
+I learned that not only is it okay to ask for help, but you can achieve much more than you could imagine when people work together.
 This also supports my message of focusing on your strengths.
-I can’t draw so I asked illustrators to help, I can’t read or write so I ask a creative writing to help, and now I have a book!
-I have lots of people to thank but I’m also proud of myself for havign the courage to share my story and believing I can make a book despite being able to read or write.
+I can’t draw so I asked illustrators to help, I can’t read or write so I used my Ipad (Siri) to help, and now I have a book!
+I have lots of people to thank but I’m also proud of myself for having the courage to share my story and believing I can make a book despite not being able to read or write.

 Book Edited by: Meghan Greeley